This post may contain affiliate links. Read our disclosure policy here.

 - Stir-fry sauce – My all-time favorite all-purpose stir-fry sauce makes this dish so delicious!
 It takes less than 5 minutes to make AND you can make it a week in advance!

-How to make salmon and veggie stir fry:
+How to make salmon stir fry:

 Before you start cooking the stir-fry, set the rice on stovetop or Instant Pot or soak some rice noodles to serve with your dish.
 That way, your side dish will be ready when you’re ready to serve your stir-fry.

 - PREP: Make stir-fry sauce.
 Cut salmon into cubes and chop vegetables.

 - Heat a skillet with olive oil and cook cubed salmon on all sides until nice and opaque.
 (TIP: Cook salmon in one layer.
 Work in batches, if needed.)
 Remove cooked salmon into a clean plate.